rubyworks/facets/README.md

 ### Setup.rb

-Facets can be installed the old-fashioned way using Ruby Setup (http://rubyworks.github.com/setup).
+Facets can be installed the old-fashioned way using [Setup.rb](http://rubyworks.github.com/setup).
 Download and unpack the .tar.gz package and run setup.rb, like so:

     $ tar -xvzf facets-2.x.x.tar.gz
     $ cd facets-2.x.x
     $ sudo setup.rb

 Facets 2.8+ requires Ruby 1.8.7 or higher.
+Facets 3.0+ requires Ruby 2.0.0 or higher.

 ## Mission